A social worker’s story, Ukraine, Part 1

 Photo by Iryna Andreytsiv

 Lesya is one of a team of social workers, trained by Hope and Homes for Children to work in Makariv, a district in the Kyiv region of Ukraine.
-She works in a village with a population of 1,600 and her job is to support families in order to stop children being placed in institutions.
+She is based in a village with a population of 1,600 and her job is to support families to prevent children from being sent to live in orphanages.
+In the five years that Leysa has worked in the village, not a single child has been separated from their parents and placed in an institution.
 Here, she shares the first of three stories from her working life.

 Part 1.
 Do not let a family fall